Himanshu916/mini-app/README.md

 The issue appears to be isolated to Solana mints on Farcaster.

 The locking of NFT to the Farcaster wallet suggests a problem with token standards or Solana-specific configuration.

+# Note
+- Only need to refer PublicMinting.jsx Component and PublicMintModal.jsx components .
+- can get the flow for code through Routes.jsx